 This datapoint is an indication of the percentage of long-term residents which experienced a urinary tract infection.
 While a higher rate infections may reflect poorly on a facility's hygiene protocols, it is difficult to compare between facilities due to differing reporting standards.

 Appropriately Uses Anti-Psychotic Medication

-This datapoint tells you the percentage of long-term residents who are prescribed antipsychotic drugs.
-High levels of antipsychotic drug use may indicate a facility is using these drugs to subdue residents in scenarios where such medications aren't medically required.
-Nevertheless, some facilities may need to rely more on these drugs due to an increased number of patients suffering from cognitive disorders.
+This figure indicates the percentage of long-term patients who were prescribed antipsychotic drugs.
+Increased usage of these drugs may mean a facility is using these drugs to subdue residents in situations where such drugs are not medically required.
+Nevertheless, some facilities may need to rely on these drugs due to having more patients suffering from dementia.

 Appropriately Uses Anti-Anxiety Medication

-This is the percent of residents who were prescribed antianxiety medications.
-Antianxiety drugs are prescribed to patients experiencing anxiety or depression.
+This is the percentage of patients who were given antianxiety medications.
+These drugs are commonly used to treat patients suffering from depression or anxiety.

 Managing Depression Among Residents

-This datapoint is a measure of the percent of long-term residents who are demonstrating depressive symptoms.
-Many argue this is a reasonable measure of quality of life.
+This datapoint is a measure of the percentage of long-term care patients exhibiting depressive symptoms.

 Appropriate Vaccine Usage